likuilin/pmri/README.md

 * Our code is in `src/bztree` and the test builds to `./bztree_tests`.
 The shim server must be running for the tests.

 *Note: This pins 8GB of RAM (2MB per huge page by default) and at least 4GB is required per shim server.
 If the host has less than 4GB RAM, try changing `kNumaMemorySize` in `src/environment/environment_linux.h`.
 After you're done working on this, unpin the memory by doing `echo 0 | sudo tee /proc/sys/vm/nr_hugepages`

+# Code structure

+The BzTree implementation is in `src/bztree`.
+See the header file for the interface.

+# License

+MIT